Airlines issue travel waivers ahead of massive winter storm that would affect 200 million people

 Some fliers are also taking additional steps to prepare.
 Hopper Technology Solutions (HTS), a travel agency, said it has seen a 17% increase in travelers purchasing its "Disruption Assistance" policy for flights this weekend.

-Several airlines offer the plan, which lets customers rebook on the next available flight, regardless of the carrier.
+Several banking institutions and airlines offer the plan, which lets customers rebook on the next available flight, regardless of the carrier.
+Policy holders Travelers may purchase the insurance policy after they've made an airline booking, too.
+It costs about 10% of the trip's cost.

 Here's how airlines are responding to the storm.